Mahmoud-Ghannam/hello-102/README.md

 # welcome to 102
-new #my name is Mahmoud
+new #my name is Mahmoud Ghannam